WyriHaximus/blog.wyrihaximus.net/source/_posts/2017-11-16-extending-react-child-process-part-two.markdown

 }
 ```

-Now that we have a simple class to run inside the child process:
+Now that we have a class handling the `DBAL` interaction to run inside the child process:

 ```php
 use React\EventLoop\Factory as EventLoopFactory;